Table of Contents

 Done with your ride?
 Take a lift and go for another!

-Now, how do you take a diverse bike park—with trails spread across flowy alpine meadows, pine forests, quaint mountain villages and rocky ridgelines—and make it even better?
+Now, how do you take a diverse bike park—with trails spread across flowy alpine meadows reminiscent of the mountain biking in Colorado, pine forests, quaint mountain villages and rocky ridgelines—and make it even better?
 Well, you give it an awesome lift system that goes as high as 3,300 meters (10,800 feet).

 This means that you can spend hours and hours in Verbier riding like the wind without ever having to worry about how you’re going to get back or reach the next trail.
 Just hop on a lift (which offers an amazing 360-degree view of the area, mind you) and off you go to explore over 400 km (248 miles) of classic routes, including the Tour du Val de Bagnes and Tour des Combins.